 - What Is Introverted Intuition?

-- 3. They are focused on the future.
+- 3. You are focused on the future.

-- 6. They are not swayed by power.
+- 6. You are not swayed by power.

-- 9. They can incorporate many people's ideas into a bigger picture.
+- 9. You incorporate many people's ideas into a bigger picture.

 - Introverted Intuition vs. Extraverted Intuition